crawl/crawl/crawl-ref/docs/crawl_manual.rst

 scattered all over the dungeon, and there are rumours of a special temple somewhere near the surface.

-At an altar, you can enter a god's service by pressing 'p' - you'll first be given a description of the god, and then be asked if you really want to join.
+At an altar, you can enter a god's service by pressing < or >.
+You'll first be given a description of the god, and then be asked if you really want to join.
 To see a list of the standard gods and which of their altars you've seen in your current game, press 'Ctrl-O'.
 You can also learn about all gods by pressing '?/G'.